Tjoms99/Inventory_management/README.md

  Server communication built with php.

 ### Download the pre-built apps from the "apps" folder.
-  1. Android
+  - Android
-  2. Windows
+  - Windows
-  3. Web
+  - Web

-### API documentation can be found under "doc\api".
+### API documentation
-Open "index.html"
+Open "doc\api\index.html" to get the documentation in your browser.

 ### Server is hosted locally using XAMPP (Apache, mySQL, FileZilla).
 1. Put web (located in "apps\") in "C:\xampp\htdocs\dashboard\".